 - 96. This section provides that introductory standard contracts are a type of periodic standard contract, which unless extended will run for a period of twelve months before becoming a secure contract.
-The introductory standard contract provides less security of occupation than a secure contract. - 97.
+At the end of the introductory period the introductory standard contract ends and is replaced by a secure contract. - 97.
+The introductory standard contract provides less security of occupation than a secure contract.
 Introductory standard contracts allow community landlords to ascertain, during the introductory period, whether a contract-holder can sustain a secure contract.
-In instances where the contract-holder has demonstrated that they will not be able to sustain a secure contract, the landlord can seek to terminate by notice under section 172 which means that an introductory standard contract can be terminated more swiftly than is possible under a secure contract.
+In instances where the contract-holder has demonstrated that they will not be able to sustain a secure contract, the landlord can seek to terminate by notice under section 173 which means that an introductory standard contract can be terminated more swiftly than is possible under a secure contract.